Jump the navigation

 Check the guidelines for the Application for Honors in a Major Study by clicking here.

 The approval for candidacy begins with the major department's receipt of the Honors in Major Study Application.
 In the case of Individually Planned Majors, this form is submitted to the major committee.
-Students must declare candidacy within the first six weeks of the semester prior to the semester of enrollment in thesis.
+If the major department requires an application for Honors, students must declare candidacy within the first six weeks of the semester prior to the semester of enrollment in thesis.
 That is, for students expecting to enroll for Honors in the Spring semester, petitions should be submitted by the Fall deadline (see calendar).
 No student will be permitted to enroll in Honors Thesis unless her or his application has been approved and the department has in turn submitted the candidacy form to the Registrar's Office before the end of the term in which candidacy is declared.

 For Application for Honors in Major, the following criteria must be met: